noobidido/WC22-Knock-Out-Simulation/README.md

 The actual simulation is based on [Lab6 of Harvard's CS50](https://cs50.harvard.edu/x/2022/labs/6/).
 It is the sole back-bone of the simulation program(tournament.py), and we will be adding other utilities on top of that to make our quest better.

 ## How the simulation works
+In any football game there are two teams.
+Either both of them are of equal strength, any one of them can win, or one is better and stronger than the other.
+In that case the strong team will likely win.
+There is no gurantee of something happening in this reasoning.
+In any single meeting any one of them can win.
+But given enough matches, the stronger team will come out ahead.
+This way we can see who has the best chance of winning the tournament.